Top 10 Best Newspapers in Bangladesh in 2025

 The Daily Star

 The Daily Star, established in 1991, stands tall as a beacon of journalistic excellence in Bangladesh.
 With its strong focus on objective reporting and factual accuracy, this English-language newspaper has garnered a loyal readership.
 The Daily Star is renowned for its comprehensive coverage of national and international news, business, sports, and culture.
-Its thought-provoking editorials and Op-Ed pieces often delve into critical social issues, making it a go-to source for many readers seeking informed perspectives.
+Like Prothom Alo, The Daily Star also faces many allegations: false and fabricated news, political bias, Indian bias, anti-Muslim sentiment, and more.

 • Monthly Organic Traffic: 662K